Zyzyl/MeshColliderManagementTools/README.md

 ## Credits and crediting
 You do not have to credit me (Zyzyl) if you use this tool to produce a world in Neos or if you use some or all of the code in your own plugin projects.
-Nonetheless, it would be very nice to receive credit if you found the plugin or C# source code useful - it might also help other people find the tool.
+Nonetheless, it would be very nice to receive credit if you found the plugin or C# source code useful - it might also help other people find the tool!

 Many thanks to the following people who helped in the development or testing of this plugin:
-- Elektrospy
+- Elektrospy (testing/suggestions/code help)
-- Marsmaantje
-- guillefix
+- guillefix (code help)
+- marsmaantje (suggestions)
+- Beaned (suggestions)
+- 3x1t_5tyl3 (suggestions)
+- Medra (testing)